Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thủ tướng Phạm Minh Chính thực hiện nghi thức hongi tại lễ đón theo nghi thức truyền thống của người Maori - Ảnh: NHẬT BẮC

-People who have never set foot on New Zealand soil, known as “manuhiri” (guests), become “tangata whenua” (islanders).
+People who have never set foot on New Zealand soil, or “manuhiri” (guests), will become “tangata whenua” (islanders).

-The origin of hongi comes from Maori folklore about the creation of mankind.
-They believe that the gods created the world's first woman by molding her body from the earth and breathing life into her nostrils.
+The origins of hongi date back to Maori folklore about the creation of mankind, where gods believed the world's first woman was created by molding her body from the earth and breathing life into her nostrils.

 Các chiến binh Maori - Ảnh: US DEPARTMENT OF DEFENSE